-City is located on State Hwy 225 just 16 miles south of the Idaho
+is located on State Hwy 225 just 16 miles south of the Idaho border.

-border.
-Originally named Cope, this peaceful town is 130 years
+Originally named Cope, this peaceful town is 130 years old.
+In

-old.
-In April 1869 Jesse Cope's discoveries of gold led to the
+April 1869 Jesse Cope's discoveries of gold led to the Cope boom.

-Cope boom.
-Cope's main attractions were the Pioneer and Argenta
+Cope's main attractions were the Pioneer and Argenta mines.
+Within

-mines.
-Within months of their discovery a few hundred people had
+months of their discovery a few hundred people had already come

-already come to the area.
-During those early days, a small fort,
+to the area.
+During those early days, a small fort, called McGinnis,

-called McGinnis, provided protection against Indian attacks that
+provided protection against Indian attacks that never occurred.

-Cope Mining District organized on May 22, and soon afterwards
+District organized on May 22, and soon afterwards many new mines

-the end of summer Mountain City's population had grown to 700,
+summer Mountain City's population had grown to 700, the town had

-the town had twenty saloons, a dozen hotels, six restaurants,
+twenty saloons, a dozen hotels, six restaurants, and two breweries

 had begun on a $10,000.00 water ditch from the Owyhee River.
 The